NicolasCunha/flask-stocks/README.md

-# Stocks search and daily/weekly/monthly quotation/values
+# Stocks
-This is a sample project to put in practice Python and Flask knowledge.
+This is a simple project to put in practice Python and Flask knowledge, consuming a stocks API to search retrieve it's values.

 # How to execute?